 3. England Athletics Membership

-The England Athletics Membership must be purchased on the Kit Shop (£14) to enable you to enter the Cross Country Races.
+You must have a valid England Athletics Membership (£15) to enable you to enter the Cross Country Races.

 You will be sent a membership card listing other benefits in the post to your home address.
 If you have recently moved house, please make sure you let me/ Sam Kavanagh (Membership Secretary) know so we can update details.
 The price is the same for Seniors and Juniors.